webplatform/docs-wpd/Infrastructure/Bugs/index.md

 ==Categorizing bugs==

 You can begin a search for any bugs from [https://www.w3.org/Bugs/Public/query.cgi https://www.w3.org/Bugs/Public/query.cgi].
 You can toggle between simple and advanced search by using the tabs on the page.
-The simple search will scour a product for and keyword string, and the advanced search has pretty powerful capability pivoting on a number of factors.
+The simple search will scour a product for strings, and the advanced search has pretty powerful capability pivoting on a number of factors.
 Note that the built-in functionality via the links at the bottom of the page vary depending on whether you're using simple or advanced search.

 Bugzilla uses the following criteria for categorizing bugs.
-Use these fields when searching for bugs in the advanced search.
+Use the product in the simple search and the product along with the other fields when searching for bugs in the advanced search.
 {|
 !
 Label
 !
 WPD implementation